achranjit013/react-fact-app/README.md

    - Contribute your own facts to the platform using our user-friendly form.
 Share the fact, and its source URL, and categorize it to enhance accessibility.

 3. **Quality Control with URL Validation:**
-   - To ensure the accuracy of the information, Fact-List validates the provided URL before allowing you to post a fact.
+   - To ensure the accuracy of the information, Facts-List validates the provided URL before allowing you to post a fact.
 This helps maintain the credibility of our shared knowledge.

 4. **Personalized Fact List:**
-   - Your contributed facts will be displayed in the fact list, allowing you to share your insights with the Fact-List community.
+   - Your contributed facts will be displayed in the facts list, allowing you to share your insights with the Facts-List community.

 5. **Category-Based Fact Filtering:**
    - Customize your browsing experience by selecting a category from the menu.
 Discover facts that align with your interests.